 Data-Driven Storytelling

 So, what exactly is data-driven storytelling?
 Simply put, data-driven storytelling is the ability to turn raw data into easy-to-read and easy-to-understand plain stories that help us turn insights into action.
 It is a structured approach for communicating data insights through data visualization, infographics, dashboards, and other visual elements.

-Studies have shown that at least 75% of people are visual learners – we remember only 10% of what we read, 15% of what we hear, and 75% of what we see.
+Studies have shown that at least 75% of people are visual learners.
+We remember only 10% of what we read, 15% of what we hear, and 75% of what we see.
 We also process visuals 60,000 times faster than text and tend to focus on visual information.
 Furthermore, we have the unique ability to remember pictures with at least 90% accuracy.

+Data-Driven Storytelling